-As there are an enormous number of nutrient options when growing weed, it can be difficult for an inexperienced grower to find the best combination for their cannabis plants.
-Arguably the biggest mistake new growers make is to turn this process into an overly complex task.
-Ultimately, they spend significantly more time, effort, and cash than they need to.
+There are countless nutrient options when it comes to growing cannabis.
+Therefore, it can be difficult for an inexperienced grower to find the best choice for their plants.
+Arguably the biggest mistake new growers make is to turn this process into an overly complicated task.
+Ultimately, they spend significantly more time, effort, and cash than necessary.

 If you think that nutrient options are confined to marijuana plants that grow in soil, you are wrong!
-There are also a variety of hydroponic options, which tends to muddy the waters for the uninitiated.
+There are also a variety of hydroponic options, which tend to muddy the waters for the uninitiated.
 But fear not!
-We are here to provide you with a quick and easy guide to selecting the best nutrients for growing marijuana and producing fantastic yields.
+We’re here to provide an easy guide to selecting the best nutrients for growing marijuana and producing fantastic yields.

 What Elements Does a Marijuana Plant Require for a Successful Growing Cycle?

 Hydrogen, oxygen, and carbon are considered non-mineral essential plant elements.
 They are taken up by the plants in either gas or vapor form.
 In ideal growing conditions, fresh air and water will provide ample hydrogen, oxygen, and carbon.
 These are, of course, the basic building blocks of life.

 There are 17 essential mineral elements for plant growth that are broken up into macro and microelements or nutrients.